cdoorenweerd/Manuals/dendextend.md

 setwd("path/to/workingdir/")
 ```

 Load newick trees.
 Trees must be rooted, no polytomies allowed.
+It is advisable to root and order the trees in FigTree, and exporting it as newick.

 ```R
 tree1 <- read.tree("firsttree.nwk")